Industrial Data & IIoT · MAY 2026 · Updated JUNE 2026 · 8 min read

 Common mistakes

 Using plain MQTT without Sparkplug B. Topics drift into inconsistent names, payloads vary by publisher, and there is no way to tell a live value from a dead gateway.
-The state awareness and defined namespace are the point.

 Ignoring contextualisation.
 Process values without their order, SKU and equipment context are just numbers.
 Publishing context into the same namespace is what makes history analysable later.